-When Alternate Command Mode is activated, an expanded list of commands can be used after pressing the & button.
+When Alternate Command Mode is activated, an expanded list of commands can be used after pushing the TALK & switch.
 Under this mode, the screen for Standard Mode commands is not available on the display.
 Please review the expanded command list, available when this mode is active, as some Standard Mode commands are replaced.
-Please see examples of Alternate Command Mode screens
+Please see examples of Alternate Command Mode screens.